The Art and Science of Beautiful Skin.

 - Rheumatoid arthritis

 Not all hair loss should be associated with alopecia.
 Some diseases, such as thyroid disorders, can cause thinning hair and hair loss in women, and men can simply experience male pattern hair loss.
 Alopecia is also not a verified side effect of medicinal treatments or medicine.
-It may have its origin in genetics, as it tends to affect members of multiple generations in a family.
+It may be genetic, as it tends to affect members of multiple generations in a family.

 The loss of hair is the most common and obvious symptom of alopecia areata, but there are other symptoms unique to alopecia areata.
 These symptoms include: